 Think of it as building Emerald City in the Land of Oz before building the yellow brick road.

-I highly recommended that you put this vision in physical form, whether that be a written statement of the outcome or a vision board with relevant images.
+I highly recommend that you put this vision in physical form, whether a written statement of the outcome or a vision board with relevant images.

 The purpose of this physical representation is for you to gain feedback on it.
 If you were to explain your vision to three or four people, you might change what you say, which will result in feedback to what amounts to be slightly different representations of your vision.

 The variance should exist as much as possible in the interpretation by others, not in your creation.